Optum/runiac/README.md

 ##### Count

-The most common and terraform friendly to implement deployment specific configuration is via `count` and simple `if` statements in the terraform code based on the passed in `var.gaia_deployment_ring` value.
+The most common and terraform friendly to implement deployment specific configuration is via `count` and simple `if` statements in the terraform code based on the passed in `var.terrascale_deployment_ring` value.

 #### Override Files